Ewerthon

-Ewerthon Henrique de Souza (born 10 June 1981) is a Brazilian former professional footballer who played as a centre forward or right winger.
-He was best known for his pace, trickery and long shots, and played for clubs in Brazil, Germany, Spain, Russia and Qatar.
+Ewerthon Henrique de Souza (born 10 June 1981) is a Brazilian former professional footballer who played as a forward or winger.
+He was known for his pace, trickery and long shots, and played for clubs in Brazil, Germany, Spain, Russia and Qatar.
 He made seven appearances for the Brazil national team and was selected for the 2001 Copa América and the 2003 CONCACAF Gold Cup, finishing as runner-up in the latter.

 Three years after his retirement, The Versed wrote a report in 2017 about Ewerthon: "he was a forgotten entity on the continent, but for a while at the start of the millennium, he looked destined for the top.
 Sadly, as is the case with a fair number of South American migrants, he faded into footballing obscurity".

 Club career

 Corinthians

 Born in São Paulo, Brazil, Ewerthon began his career at Brazilian club Corinthians in 1999, where he made thirteen appearances and scoring three times.
-Around at some point in 1999, Ewerthon was loaned out to Rio Branco, where he scored eight times in twenty–eight appearances.
+Around at some point in 1999, Ewerthon was loaned out to Rio Branco, where he scored eight times in twenty-eight appearances.
 At the end of the 1999 season, he helped the side win both Brasileirão and Campeonato Paulista.

 In the 2000 season, Ewerthon formed a striking partnership with Luizão.
 Despite suffering an injury around August, he returned to the starting lineup the following month.
 He helped them win the FIFA Club World Championship.
-At the end of the 2000 season, Ewerthon made twenty–two appearances and scoring eight times in all competitions.
+At the end of the 2000 season, Ewerthon made twenty-two appearances and scoring eight times in all competitions.

-At the start of the 2001 season, Ewerthon scored twice, in a 5–0 win over Santos on 18 March 2001.
+At the start of the 2001 season, Ewerthon scored twice in a 5–0 win over Santos on 18 March 2001.
 He continued to be in a first team regular, playing in the attacking position.
 By the time of his departure, Ewerthon made sixteen appearances and scoring seven times in all competitions.

 Despite his young age, he impressed many fans and pundits in Brazil and attracted the attention of European clubs.